 Observed changes: As the oceans have warmed, marine fish and invertebrates have shifted their distributions to track their preferred temperatures (Perry et al. 2005; Dulvy et al. 2008; Poloczanska et al. 2013; Pinsky et al. 2013).
 In general, this has resulted in shifts poleward and into deeper waters.
 At a rate of 72 km per decade, marine species have been shifting an order of magnitude faster than terrestrial species (Poloczanska et al. 2013).
 These distribution shifts have already presented management challenges (Pinsky et al. 2018).
-For example, a “mackerel war” erupted in 2007 when the northeast Atlantic mackerel stock shifted from waters managed by the European Union, Norway, and Faroe Islands into Icelandic waters.
+For example, a “mackerel war” erupted in 2007 when the northeast Atlantic mackerel stock shifted from waters managed by the European Union, Norway, and Faroe Islands into Icelandic and Greenland waters.
 Disagreements over the drivers of the shift, the expected duration of the shift, and appropriate catch reallocations resulted in the stock becoming increasingly overfished (Spijkers and Boonstra 2017).

 Forecasted changes: The rate of distribution shifts and associated management conflicts are forecast to increase under climate change.
-All studies forecast poleward shifts in species distribution and productivity under continued warming (Cheung et al. 2008; 2010; Blanchard et al. 2012), often with a decrease of species diversity in equatorial regions, an increase in diversity in poleward regions, and the subsequent formation of novel marine communities (García Molinos et al. 2015; Cheung et al. 2016).
+All studies forecast generally poleward shifts in species distribution and productivity under continued warming (Cheung et al. 2008; 2010; Blanchard et al. 2012), often with a decrease of species diversity in equatorial regions, an increase in diversity in poleward regions, and the subsequent formation of novel marine communities (García Molinos et al. 2015; Cheung et al. 2016).
 These shifts are likely to increase the risk of management conflicts over transboundary stocks.
 For example, 23% to 35% of exclusive economic zones (EEZs) are expected to receive a new stock by 2100 under strong greenhouse gas mitigation (RCP 2.6) to business-as-usual mitigation (RCP 8.5) scenarios, respectively (Pinsky et al. 2018).

 Implications for adaptation: Establishing or strengthening transboundary fisheries management institutions will be necessary to ensure that management remains both effective and equitable as fish stocks shift into new management jurisdictions.
+Close monitoring of fish stocks that are transboundary can help avoiding overexploitation of target species at the trailing edges, but it proves difficult (Gaines et al., 2018), and there is a need of increasing institutional capacity to experiment and learn.

-Although the net global impacts of climate change on fisheries productivity (catch potential) are modest, regional impacts are strong, with pronounced winners and losers.
+Although the net global impacts of climate change on fisheries productivity (catch potential) may be modest, regional impacts are likely to be stronger, with pronounced winners and losers.
 Vulnerable regions must be a focus of management reform and adaptation.
 Resilience to climate change can be enhanced by preventing overfishing, rebuilding overfished stocks, and accounting for shifting productivity in assessment and management.

-Observed changes: Over the past eighty years, ocean warming has driven a 4.1% decline in the maximum sustainable yield (MSY), the maximum amount of catch that can be harvested for perpetuity, of 235 of the world’s largest industrial fisheries (Free et al. 2019).
+Observed changes: Over the past eighty years, ocean warming has driven a 4.1% decline in the maximum sustainable yield (MSY), the maximum amount of catch that can be harvested for perpetuity, of 235 out of how many of the world’s largest industrial fisheries (Free et al. 2019).
 In five regions, including the North Sea and ecosystems of East Asia, losses in MSY have ranged 15-35%.
 Meanwhile, the Baltic Sea and other regions have seen increases in MSY up to 15%.
 Analyses of historical changes in juvenile recruitment, another metric of productivity, yield conflicting results (Britten et al. 2016; Szuwalski 2016), and are also difficult to interpret in terms of food and income security.
 Well-managed fisheries have been the most resilient to ocean warming while overexploited fisheries have been the most vulnerable (Free et al. 2019).